 On the other hand, if you opt for a "post-beam" or "log" house, your construction will be much more respectful of the environment.
 This second option is more ecological but also more expensive.

 Pay attention to the origin and provenance of the wood as well.
 To limit transport costs and therefore the carbon impact, it is better to choose local producers or not far from the United Kingdom.

-An ecological wooden house is reflected in its entirety: favor raw or minimally processed materials such as natural insulation such as wood fiber or wool, wood joinery, wood cladding, etc.
+An ecological wooden house is reflected in its entirety: favor raw or minimally processed materials such as natural insulation such as wood fibre or wool, wood joinery, wood cladding, etc.

 Better insulation with wood